People to Meet and Places to Explore:

 American Library Association

-This site has a comprehensive list of award-winning novels that has helped build my and my children’s reading lists.
+This site has a comprehensive list of award-winning books that has helped build my and my children’s reading lists.
 I never knew there were so many literary awards until I started perusing this site!

 Excellent social and political commentary—this is one of the few sites I visit every day.